Skip to content

 A mid-sized company handling 200 tickets per week enables shadow mode.
 After two weeks, the AI correctly classifies 87% of tickets.
 The remaining 13% are edge cases that the team feeds back.
 After four weeks, the AI reaches 94%.
 The team decides to take classification live, but keeps answer suggestions in shadow mode for another two weeks.

-When do you go live?
+When should you go live?

 There is no magic percentage.
 The rule of thumb: when your team spends more time confirming correct suggestions than correcting mistakes, it is time to go live.
 In practice, this tipping point sits around 90-95% accuracy.

-Scale up step by step
+How to scale up step by step

 You do not have to take everything live at once.
 Start with the most predictable tasks, such as ticket classification.
 Let more complex tasks like answer suggestions run in shadow mode longer.
 This way you keep full control over the pace.